FocusedLoop/PC-Part-Picker-Scrapper-to-JSON/README.md

   ```

 ## Notes
-- Cloudflare bypass requires manual configuration per system.
+- **Cloudflare has detected and blocked the bypass method used in this project.** This bot is no longer functional, and I do not plan to update or fix it.
+- **Proxies are a much better solution** for scraping compared to using a VPN.
-- NordVPN must be installed and properly configured.
+- **NordVPN must be installed and properly configured** for the bot to attempt IP rotation.
-- JSON output files are located in the `scrappedFiles/` directory.
+- **JSON output files in `scrappedFiles/` are empty** as this project was purely for learning.